CS540-22/projectPitches/Extended-GUI-for-Terminal.md

 used commands and having to type them out by creating a more visual and interactive terminal experience.

-Take, for instance, compiling C++ code.
+Take, for example, compiling C++ code.
 Simpler compilation commands are easy to remember, but ultimately there are a multitude of flags that can change the compilation result and it can be hard to recall them whenever a particular set of flags may be needed.